Teacher: Mrs Day

 Wishing you a very warm welcome to Year 3 .

-Alongside our maths and literacy learning, we are finding about the Romans,
+Alongside our maths and literacy learning, we are exploring prehistory,

-Our science investigations are furthering our knowledge about food and the human body,
+Our science investigations are furthering our knowledge about specific parts of plants

 Ready, Respectful, Safe